YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The final plan should be confirmed by the surgeon who is responsible for the medical and artistic decisions of the operation.
 A coordinator can collect photos, organize travel details, explain logistics, and help the patient communicate.
 But a coordinator should not be the person making the final decision about hairline design, donor limits, recipient area density, or when to stop.

 It matters because many weak plans sound very organized before surgery.
-The patient may receive a graft number, a hotel plan, a surgery date, and a price, but still not know who will make the surgical decisions.
+A patient may receive a graft number, a hotel plan, a surgery date, and a price, but still not know who will make the surgical decisions.
 That is not enough.
-The patient should know who performs the hair transplant surgery and who controls the steps that determine the result.
+The plan needs to make clear who performs the hair transplant surgery and who controls the steps that determine the result.

 Before committing visual for confirming a remote hair transplant plan